 Yes, reducing body fat will not only help you sleep but will also improve the quality of your sleep.
 Weight loss improves blood sugar control, which could reduce restlessness.
 Lowering your body fat percentage through diet and exercise can reduce the risk of many sleep disorders.
 People who exercise routinely tend to sleep better and feel more alert during the day, thus causing them to maintain a healthier weight.

-There is hope, and there is a solution; begin with cleaning up your nutrition and make sure you’re doing intentional, brisk walking each day.
-When you’re ready for the next challenge, plan workouts that are more intense.
+There is hope, and there is a solution.
+Begin by cleaning up your nutrition and making sure you’re doing intentional, brisk walking each day.
+When you’re ready for the next challenge, plan more intense workouts.
 This will increase muscle mass and have you sleeping better in no time!

 Read Next: